Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

  1. Visual exploratory analysis
     - 'Monto' vs 'Año' Scatter plot and 'Monto' vs 'code of project' for the top 20 highest earner projects.
+    - Heatmap of the result of the post-hoc statistical test (Dunn's test) for 'SectorEconómico' and 'Area of Knowledge' groups using Seaborn's heatmap() function.

  2. Grouping-based exploratory analysis
     - Grouped tables for Agency, Subagency, Instrument, Type of contest, year of execution, Economic Sector, Area of Knowledge, Type of Beneficiary and region of execution using sf_data.groupby([category]).Monto.mean()